-Here are 4 steps to Creating Your Website
+4 Steps to Creating Your Cleaning Service Website

 - Start coming up with and writing down the information about your services that you will put on your website.
 You can research cleaning businesses in your area on Google to get an idea of what information you should include.

 - Decide if you will have someone create and manage your website for you or if you will do it yourself.
-If you plan on putting together your own website, I would recommend using WordPress.
+If you plan on putting together your own website, I would recommend using WordPress or Squarespace.
 It is a CMS platform that runs your website design.
 I run Cleaning Business Academy and my cleaning company website, All Clean Home, on WordPress.

 What I have learned since being a cleaning owner is that your time is precious and your time equals money.